Matt-Fitzpatrick/etoh-downloader/README.md

 # etoh-downloader

 A command line tool for Linux.
 Downloads and updates the same files as IslandRum (Mac) and Tequila (Windows).
-Supports SCORE, Paragon Chat, Titan Icon, and similar future applications.
+Supports SCORE, Paragon Chat, Titan Icon, and future compatible applications.

 1) Check dependencies: